section-engineering-education/engineering-education/content/articles/how-to-create-font-chooser-app/index.md

 ### A little background about fonts
 A font is a digital data file that contains a collection of graphically related glyphs.
 A font maker application is used to design and create a computer font.

-Fonts are also known as typefaces, and they come in a variety of weights, shapes, sizes, colour, design and widths.
+Fonts are also known as typefaces, and they come in a variety of weights, shapes, sizes, color, design and widths.

 According to estimates, there are over half a million fonts in use worldwide.
 A font chooser application will assist computer users in filtering down the total number of fonts installed in a computer system and selecting the font they wants to use.